4 Benefits of Activities for Dementia and 5 Ways to Adapt Daily Tasks

 Activities can also reduce common dementia behaviors, like agitation, repeated questions, and anger.

-This keeps them engaged and occupied as well as giving them a way to use their energy in a positive way.
+This keeps them engaged and occupied and gives them a way to use their energy in a positive way.

 People at different stages of dementia will need different amounts of help.
-These guidelines help you adapt activities to suit your older adult’s current level of ability.
+These guidelines help you adapt activities to suit your loved one's ability level.

-As the disease progresses, you’ll give an increased amount of help to compensate for greater decline.
+As the disease progresses, you’ll provide more help to compensate for the greater decline.
 Overall, the goal is to help them feel successful.

 Prepare the activity for your older adult.
-Do this when they’ll be able to complete the activity after it’s set up.
+Do this when they can complete the activity after it’s set up.

-For example, help them brush teeth independently by putting toothpaste on their toothbrush and placing it next to the sink.
+For example, you can help them brush their teeth independently by putting toothpaste on their toothbrush and placing it next to the sink.

-Or, lay out each item of clothing on the bed in the order they’ll use to put them on.
+Or, lay out each item of clothing on the bed in the order they’ll be used to put it on.

-When your older adult needs a little more help, set up the activity and stay nearby while encouraging them to complete it on their own.
+When your older adult needs more help, set up the activity and stay nearby while encouraging them to complete it independently.

-You’ll be able to gently correct errors or solve problems that might come up.
+You’ll be able to correct errors or solve problems that might come up gently.

-For example, if the task is to wash dishes, you could set up a soapy sponge and stack the dishes next to the sink.
+For example, if you need to wash dishes, you could set up a soapy sponge and stack the dishes next to the sink.

-Then, stand nearby to make sure the water is the right temperature and so you can help if any spots are missed.
+Then, stand nearby to make sure the water is at the right temperature so you can help if any spots are missed.

 When someone needs more help, you may need to prompt them so they won’t become frustrated.

-If they get stuck, point out the next step, give them an item that’s needed, or ask what the next action is.
+If they get stuck, point out the next step, give them an item needed, or ask what the following action is.

 When prompting isn’t enough, your older adult may need to be gently guided through each step with simple spoken directions.